 - How Your Mission Statement Affects Your Form 1023 Narrative

-- When You Should Rewrite Your 501(c)(3) Mission Statement
+- When you Should Rewrite Your 501c3 Mission Statement

-- 501(c)(3) Mission Statement vs Purpose Clause
+- 501c3 Mission Statement vs Purpose Clause

-- Can a 501(c)(3) Change Its Mission Statement Later
+- Can a 501c3 Change Its Mission Statement Later

-- The Mission Statement Rules That Determine Your 501(c)(3) Approval
+- The Mission Statement Rules That Determine Your 501c3 Approval

-How Long Should a 501c3 501(c)(3) Mission Statement Be
+How Long Should a 501c3 Mission Statement be

-How to Write a 501c3 501(c)(3) Mission Statement That Gets IRS Approval
+How to Write a 501c3 Mission Statement That Gets IRS Approval

-A strong mission statement follows a simple structure.
+A strong mission statement follows a simple rule.
 State your primary exempt purpose.
 Identify the population you serve.
 Describe the actual work you will perform.
 Be specific enough that an examiner can understand your operations without hunting through the rest of your application.

-What a 501c3 501(c)(3) Mission Statement Must Include for IRS Approval
+What a 501c3 Mission Statement Must Include for IRS Approval

-A proper 501c3 501(c)(3) mission statement has three pieces.
-The first is purpose.
-Not the philosophical purpose of humanity, but the specific legal purpose your organization was created to fulfill.
-The second is scope.
-This is what you actually do.
-The third is beneficiary.
+- The third is beneficiary.
 This is the public you serve.
 Leave out any of these three, and you create questions that slow the IRS approval timeline or trigger follow up requests.

 Here is a simple text template that fits IRS expectations without the corporate-branding nonsense.
 Customize each part.
 Do not use this word-for-word.